gh-rfoley/New-York-Taxi-Analysis/README.md

 # New-York-Taxi-Analysis

 Explanation explanation
-##Methodology
+## Methodology
-This is how I do things
+This is how I do things...